 Possibly no power to the system?
 Try resetting circuit breaker or replacing the fuse.

 Is the thermostat dirty?
-Clean your it.
+Clean it.
 (Explained below.)

 Is your thermostat faulty?
 Replace it.
 For peak energy management, invest in a